flecoqui/projects/_posts/2017-06-28-studioscrap.md

 8. Your machine is now configured to generate Application packages for Windows 10 Creator Update.

-You can now generate the package for Studio Scrap application.
+You can now generate the package for Studio-Scrap application.
 As the application is only available as a Win32 (32 bits), the generated package will only support 32 bits binaries.</p>

-1. Copy the latest version of Studio Scrap Installation Application on your machine.</p>
+1. Copy the latest version of Studio-Scrap Installation Application on your machine.</p>

 2. Create the Win32 package with DesktopAppConverter, enter the following command in the command shell window.
 The installation program uses the two options "/SILENT /NORESTART /Options=installelements,installcomposition,installmanuel,fileassocsc" to launch a silent installation</p>